willh99/Rails_Test_Apps/README.md

 This will then generate both the database configuration and a simple interface where data can be imput from the browser.
-Remeber to migrate the database when adding scaffolds (and in general).  `bundle exec rake db:migrate`
+Remeber to migrate the database when adding scaffolds or adding models to run  `bundle exec rake db:migrate`

+* A database migration can be undone by running `bundle exec rake db:migrate`.

 Remember that your database will need to be migrated within production as well.
 In Heroku, this can be done as follows: